-The evaluated documentation as outlined in Table 2: "Deliverables of the TOE" is being provided with the product to the customer.
+The evaluated documentation as outlined in table 2 is being provided with the product to the customer.
 This documentation contains the required information for secure usage of the TOE in accordance with the Security Target.

 Additional obligations and notes for secure usage of the TOE as outlined in chapter 10 of this report have to be followed.